.jpg)

 Member, The Emerging Translators Network (ETN)

-Salma Harland is a professional translator who works between Arabic and English and a translation editor in The Oxford Anthology of Translation (OAT).
+Salma Harland is a British-Egyptian professional translator who works between Arabic and English.
 She has been formally studying both languages since 1998 and translation since 2008, most notably at the American University in Cairo and the University of Sussex.
 She is also an alumna of the National Centre for Writing and the British Centre for Literary Translation.
 In 2022, she was named one of the American Literary Translators Association's Virtual Travel Fellows.